VirtoCommerce/vc-docs/platform/developer-guide/docs/Back-End-Architecture/02-conceptual-overview.md

 * **Caching**: Virto Commerce integrates Redis for efficient caching to improve performance and scalability.

 * **REST and GraphQL API**: A set of APIs used to manage resources.
-[REST API](https://virtostart-demo-admin.govirto.com/docs/index.html) is mainly used to build integration and interact with Virto resources, while [GraphQL](../GraphQL-Storefront-API-Reference-xAPI/index.md) represents an implementation of the Back End for Front End design pattern and provides a lightweight access to ecommerce capabilities for various storefront applications.
+[REST API](https://virtostart-demo-admin.govirto.com/docs/index.html) is mainly used to build integration and interact with Virto resources, while [GraphQL](../GraphQL-Storefront-API-Reference-xAPI/index.md) represents an implementation of the Back End for Front End design pattern and provides a lightweight access to ecommerce capabilities for various Frontend applications.